 IHRL protects the rights to which all individuals are entitled, regardless of their race, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.
 In general, IHRL applies to all situations and at all times - including during insecurity and armed conflict.
 This broad application means that IHRL has the most general scope of the three regimes.
-States are bound to IHRL either through their agreement to and ratification of a human rights treaty, or, in some instances, through customary international human rights law (which applies to all States regardless of whether they have ratified a relevant treaty).
+States are bound to IHRL either through their agreement to and ratification of a human rights treaty, or, in some instances, through customary international human rights law or when a norm has reached the status of jus cogens (which applies to all States regardless of whether they have ratified or acceded to a relevant treaty).
+Non-State actors, particularly non-State armed groups, are often responsible for violations of human rights, including the right to education, in peacetime as well as situations of insecurity and armed conflict.
+The difficulty in making non-State actors legally responsible for violations of international human rights law is that human rights treaties are so drafted that the State is the only entity directly responsible for compliance with the treaty.
+There is, however, growing acceptance that non-State actors should also have the obligation (at least) to respect the human rights applicable on the territory of which they operate.